Mikejo5000/vsts-docs-pr/docs/work/backlogs/product-backlog-controls.md

 ---
 title: Product backlog controls
-titleSuffix: VSTS & TFS
+titleSuffix: Azure Codex & TFS
-description: Switch views and turn controls on or off from your product or portfolio backlogs for Visual Studio Team Services (VSTS) and Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid:
+description: Switch views and turn controls on or off from your product or portfolio backlogs for Azure Code and Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: